Sravya514/2601050100_MTech_CTA/CO1/BooksBinarySearch/README.md

 ## Usage

-When the script is executed, it prompts the user with:
+When the script is executed it prompts the user with:

 What book do you want to find:

 The user must enter an integer.
 The program then prints the index position of the book if it is found.
-Otherwise, it displays a **book not found** message.
+Otherwise it displays a **book not found** message.

 ## Input and Output